December 2022 Update:

 This post was originally written in February 2021.
-Since then, Coopers Green has come back to the SCRD’s agenda, with a budget that’s $1 million higher than the one approved in 2021, plus a estimate of $30,000 in annual operating subsidies, even when run by the community association (higher net operating costs than the other four halls combined).
+In May 2022, Coopers Green came back to an SCRD agenda with a budget $1 million higher than the one approved in 2021, plus a estimate of $30,000 in annual operating subsidies, even when run by the community association (higher net operating costs than the other four halls combined).

 Coopers Green Post – February 2021

 Coopers Green Park is a jewel with a charming little community hall.
 The hall is showing its age, and there are lots of good reasons to replace it rather than try to renovate the existing building.
 Community members have been discussing and planning for this for a number of years and are eager to move ahead.

 I haven’t said a great deal about this project until now because it’s not in my area.
 However, community halls are funded by the taxpayers of all the rural areas, not just Area B, so the decisions made about this project will affect Elphinstone taxation and have implications for the future of all of our community halls.

 Bluntly, I can’t support the project as it is currently constituted.
 Here are my reasons why.

 The SCRD operates five community halls, two in Area F (Granthams and Eric Cardinall), two in E (Chaster House and Frank West) and one in Area B (Coopers Green).
 Other community halls are owned and run by community groups, such as the Gambier Island Hall and Roberts Creek Hall.

 It’s not entirely clear how the SCRD got into the business of operating community halls, and there is no policy around their acquisition or creation, or any long term strategy.
 Three were acquired from community groups and two were purpose built (Frank West and Eric Cardinall).
 All of the current halls are quite modest, with a meeting room, limited kitchen facilities, and washrooms.